Customer cost: Post-use costs

 Post-use costs comprise the costs, which occur after the product is at the end of its life: the costs include the collection, storage and disposal of the item.
 These costs are strongly affiliated to the type and amount of packaging, design and durability of the product, the use of recycled materials and the possible resale, recycle and deposition possibilities.

 Consumers are generally not very aware of post-use costs.
 Since developed countries usually include the disposal costs in property or public service taxes, these costs are not explicitly related to the product, except when those extra costs are billed directly to the consumer.

 In order to dispose waste, it either has to be dropped off at a collection point or collected at the curbside.
 In the first case the consumer has transportation costs; in the second case the consumer faces storage costs.
 In addition, there are the hidden costs for separating the waste, for the time consumed by it, and the time cost of learning how the disposal system works.

 Resale can be a way to reduce the post-use costs, and has become more attractive through low cost electronic selling platforms such as eBay.
-Recycling a product also extends the lifespanand enhances the material value of the product.
+Recycling a product also extends the lifespan and enhances the material value of the product.